CZ-NIC/knot-resolver/doc/user/config-cache-gc-prefetch.rst

 and just before the update.

-Specifically, for the accesses per update requirement we seek a counter value such that its decrease between the time of insertion and time of update (5s before expiration) is at least the configured value.
+Specifically, for the accesses per update requirement we seek a counter value such that its decrease between the time of insertion and time of update is at least the configured value.
 Satisfying this lower bound during insertion assures us that we will not count the same accesses again during further updates.